This review isn't a pixel peeping, deep delve into settings, breakdown of everything Sony.

 The morning of the wedding:

 Something I've found very useful in the prep part of the day is silent shooting.
 The a7iii has quite a loud, clunky sounding mechanical shutter, whilst the a7riii is much quieter and softer.
-Switching into silent mode can often let you catch those candid moments that you might otherwise have changed simply by taking photos.
-It's a bit Schrodingers cat but we've all encountered people at weddings who can't help but react when they realise they're being photographed.
+Switching into silent mode can often let you catch those candid moments that you might otherwise have affected simply by taking photos.
+It's a bit like a photographic Observer Effect in physics that says that the act of observing a phenomenon, changes it.
+We've all encountered people at weddings who can't help but react when they realise they're being photographed.
 The silent mode will give you a few extra seconds of invisibility.
-Another word of caution though.
-When you go into the room, switch on silent mode and take a few shots.
-Check for banding.
+Another word of caution though, when you go into the room switch on silent mode and take a few shots.
+Now check for banding.
 If there is strong artificial lighting there's a decent chance you'll need to adjust your shutter speed to something slower than you'd maybe prefer.
 Try around about 1/100 to 1/140 and do a spot of chimping.
 If it's clear of banding you're sorted and know what settings you can use.

 Other situations like a first look, in Scotland it's more often than not between the father of the bride and the bride herself rather than the bride and groom, I shoot wide open and EyeAF does it's job superbly.
 Instant and reactive focus so it doesn't matter how quickly the FOTB advances to hopefully give his daughter a big cuddle.
 Frame the shot, use the EVF to know your exposure is fine, press the button and stand back as far as you can and give them their moment.